Skip to content

 • Inconsistent speeds

-aloSIM found its place on this list due to its international phone number, which you can use in Portugal for calling and texting.
-It’s free with every plan, even the cheapest one with 1 GB of data for $4.50 for 7 days. aloSIM is mostly suited for longer stays, as most of its plans are for 15 and 30 days.
+aloSIM earns its place through its international phone number, usable in Portugal for calls and texts, and included free with every plan, even the cheapest at $4.50 for 1 GB over 7 days.
+It suits longer stays, since most of its plans run 15 and 30 days.

 See Ubigi eSIM